Integralist/Data-Structures/README.md

 #### Pros

 - Faster lookups (due to index access, rather than looping entire data structure)
+  - This is possible due to the underlying implementation being a Hash Table
 - Inserting/deleting elements at the end of the Array (due to index access)

 #### Cons